-- 1. Graduation from high school or a minimum composite score of 45 on the GED test - 2.
-National League for Nursing Pre-Admission Examination-RN scores - 3.
-Completion of the 27 semester hours of prerequisite courses with a "C" grade or better and a minimum cumulative GPA of 2.0 by the end of the spring semester prior to program entry - 4.
-Applicants are selected for admission to the Associate of Science in Nursing Program using a point system based on grades earned (by March 1) in the required nursing support courses and AD percentile scores on the National League for Nursing Pre-Admission Exam-RN.
-Additional points are awarded to applicants who are Licensed Practical Nurses. - 5.
+- 1. National League for Nursing Pre-Admission Examination-RN scores - 2.
+Completion of the 27 semester hours of prerequisite courses with a "C" grade or better and a minimum cumulative GPA of 2.0 by the end of the spring semester prior to program entry and evidence of math proficiency by completion of Math 25X or 26 or COMPASS placement into Math 27 - 3.
+Applicants are selected for admission to the Associate of Science in Nursing Program using a point system based on grades

+- earned (by March 1) in the required nursing support courses and AD percentile scores on the National League for Nursing Pre-Admission Exam-RN.
+Additional points are awarded to applicants who are Licensed Practical Nurses. - 4.
 Licensed Practical Nurses who desire an Associate Degree in Nursing may be eligible for advanced placement in the program.
 In order to be considered for acceptance into the ADN program on the LPN transition track, the following requirements must be met: - 1.
 Graduation from a state accredited LPN program - 2.
 Full time equivalent employment as an LPN for at least one year before entering the ADN program - 3.
-Experience in an acute hospital setting or long-term care facility in the last five years

-- 4. NLN Pre-Admission Exam-RN scores - 5.
+Experience in an acute hospital setting or long-term care facility in the last five years - 4.
+NLN Pre-Admission Exam-RN scores - 5.
 Decision score of 70 or above on NLN Nursing Acceleration Challenge Exam (ACE) I - 6.
 College cumulative GPA of 2.0 or above - 7.
 Completion of the prerequisite support courses for the ADN program with C or better in each course